 Additional Information for Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potential harmful, bacteria may be present.
-The samples that were taken in May, June and October 2020 came back positive for total coliform bacteria.
-We immediately collected repeat samples for each unsatisfactory month.
-In May, all repeat samples came back satisfactory.
-In June and October repeat samples came back unsatisfactory, therefore the system was chlorinated.
-The violations were isolated and brief.
-We're proud that your drinking water now meets or exceeds all Federal and State requirements.
+Coliform bacteria samples are taken monthly and all samples came back satisfactory.
+We're proud that your drinking water meets or exceeds all Federal and State requirements.